nexiality/documentation/expressions/CSVexpression.md

 	     - Nexial also support auto-detection of delimiter, so you caomit `delim` to simplify your automation.

 	   - **`quote`** - the character (single) to use to wrap non-numeric (such as text) values.
 Default is double quote.
-	     `quote='` would force Nexial to consider single quote as the the "wrapping" for non-numeric values.
+	     `quote='` would force Nexial to consider single quote as the "wrapping" for non-numeric values.
 	     - Nexial also supports auto-detection of value quoting, so you ca omit quote to simplify your automation.

 	   - **`header`** - true or false to signify if the first line should be treated as column names.
 If `header=false`,